-Some car accidents will also become vehicle defect cases.
-Bisnar Chase law firm has a great deal of experience and success in vehicle defect cases, earning a national reputation.
+Some car accidents will also become vehicle defect cases - a type of lawsuit that Bisnar Chase law firm specializes in.

 When mistakes are made in the design or manufacturing process, a vehicle may carry inherent faults that cause dangerous situations on the road.
-Vehicle defects will be covered in greater detail in Section 29, p77.
+Vehicle defects will be covered in greater detail in Section 29, p76.